ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

     - Using the likely worst-case time complexity and the experimental data, explain how the algorithm trade-offs between time efficiency and the space needed for data storage.
-- For the implementation of a data structure and associated algorithms in the Python programming language, use the results from both the analytical and empirical evaluation to:
+- For the implementation of a data structure and its associated algorithms in the Python programming language, use the results from both the analytical and empirical evaluation to:
     - Confidently classify the algorithm according to its worst-case time complexity.